Economist/M & E Specialist, Energy for Development

 - M&E Certification preferred.

-- Minimum of 4-5 years of direct experience in Monitoring and Evaluation management on productive uses of energy preferably in India and/or East Africa
+- Minimum of 4-5 years of direct experience in Monitoring and Evaluation management on productive uses of energy preferably in East Africa and/or India

 - Demonstrated strong analytic, writing and communication skills.